Parami Kulatunga

-Lieutenant General Parami Sugandika Bandara Kulatunga, RSP, VSV, USP (Sinhala:පාරමී කුලතුංග) (9 October 1951 in Kandy – 26 June 2006KIA) was a senior Sri Lanka Army officer.
+Lieutenant General Parami Sudammika Bandara Kulatunga, RSP, VSV, USP (Sinhala:පාරමී කුලතුංග) (9 October 1951 in Kandy – 26 June 2006KIA) was a Sri Lanka Army general.
 He was serving as the Deputy Chief of Staff of the Sri Lanka Army and its third highest-ranking officer at the time of his assassination.
-On the morning of 26 June, he was killed by a Tamil Tiger suicide bomber who drove an explosives laden motorbike into his staff car as it was driving to a military base at Pannipitiya near Colombo.
+On the morning of 26 June, he was killed by a Tamil Tiger suicide bomber who drove an explosives-laden motorbike into his staff car as it was driving to a military base at Pannipitiya near Colombo.

 Early life and education

-Born in Lewella, Kandy, to Lionel and Leela Kulatunga.
+He was born in Lewella, Kandy, to Lionel and Leela Kulatunga.
 He was the youngest of four siblings, Lumbini, Samantha and Indu.
 Kulatunga was educated at Trinity College, Kandy, where he played rugby and became the Senior Regimental Sergeant Major of the Senior Cadet Platoon.

 Military career

 Early career

 Having joined the Ceylon Army on July 20, 1971, with intake 5A at the height of the 1971 JVP insurrection, receiving his basic training at the Army Tranining Center in Diyatalawa.
 Completing his training as the second in the order of merit, he was commissioned as a second lieutenant and posted to the 1st Battalion of the Gemunu Watch on October 14, 1972.
 He was promoted to lieutenant on July 24, 1974; captain on July 24, 1977, and major on June 1, 1982.
-This included a stint as the first aide-de-camp to Major General Tissa Weeratunga and active service in the norther province with the Gemunu Watch with the on set of the Sri Lankan Civil War, participating in the Vadamarachchi Operation in 1987.
+This included a stint as the first aide-de-camp to Major General Tissa Weeratunga and active service in the northern province with the Gemunu Watch with the onset of the Sri Lankan Civil War, participating in the Vadamarachchi Operation in 1987.